lms2004/Memento/README.md

 </table>

 ## 📰 News
+- [2025.08.27] Thanks for your interest in our work!
+We’ll release our CBR code next week and our Parametric Memory code next month.
+We’ll keep updating on our further development.
 - [2025.08.27] We add a new Crawler MCP in ```server/ai_crawler.py``` for web crawling and query-aware content compression to reduce token cost.
 - [2025.08.26] We add the SerpAPI (https://serpapi.com/search-api) MCP tool to help you avoid using the search Docker and speed up development.